-In May 2023, the DI is hosting a workshop to explore this topic.
-The Devonshire Initiative workshop on Community-Led Restoration will bring together representatives from community, government, civil society and the private sector.
-At this full-day workshop on May 12, participants will share ideas and practice from Canada and globally on:
+In May 2023, the DI hosted a workshop to explore this topic.
+The Devonshire Initiative workshop on Community-Led Restoration brought together representatives from community, government, civil society and the private sector.
+At this full-day workshop on May 12, participants shared ideas and practice from Canada and globally on:

 Community-led restoration and the intersections between biodiversity, community development, governance and socio-economic outcomes;

 The role of the private sector, policy and civil-society in supporting community-led initiatives; and

 Financing innovations and the status of the credit market.

 For more information on this topic and the Devonshire Initiative, please reach out to Carolyn Burns at email@example.com.